afroisalreadyinu/practical-ansible-intro/readme.md

 ## Tasks & Modules

-Ansible has a lot of built-in modules, covering every step of our goal in this tutorial, deploying a Python web application.
+Ansible has a lot of built-in modules, covering every step of our goal of deploying a Python web application.
 The roles in the second play of `deploy_app.yml`, namely `code`, `build` and `nginx` use these modules combined with a number of other techniques.
-We will look into these now.
+We will go through these now.

-The `code` role is only responsible for checking out the code for the demo websites from Github; there are two tasks in `code/tasks/main.yml` that achieve this.
-The first makes sure that the github.com domain key is in the `known_hosts` file of the Ansible user using the `lineinfile` module.
+The `code` role in `code/tasks/main.yml` has two tasks and is responsible for checking out the code for the demo websites from Github.
+The first task makes sure that the github.com domain key is in the `known_hosts` file of the Ansible user using the `lineinfile` module.
 This module will make sure that a line is there or not, depending on the `state` argument.
 If the `regexp` argument is also provided, it will be used to find the line that should be replaced in case of `state=present`, or removed for `state=absent`.
 This task uses two other features.
-The first is the use of `ansible_ssh_user` in the path specification for the `known_hosts` file; this variable is one of those provided by Ansible itself.
+One is the use of `ansible_ssh_user` in the path specification for the `known_hosts` file; this variable is one of those provided by Ansible itself.
 The other is the use of the **lookup** plugin.
 This plugin enables reading data from the local system, either by piping the result of a command, as in this case, or by reading a file.
 By looking up the github.com key locally, and copying it onto the target server, we can be sure that we're using the right key, and can securely clone the repo.
-The second task in `code/tasks/main.yml` uses the `git` module, and is relatively straightforward: It makes sure that the repo is cloned, and by default updates to head of master.
+The second task in `code/tasks/main.yml` uses the `git` module, and is relatively
+straightforward: It makes sure that the repo is cloned, and by default updates to head of master.
 The `lookup` module is used again, to get the remote origin of this repo, to avoid harcoding it.

-The second role, `build`, uses a number of the most frequently used modules to create a virtualenv, install the code, and populate the database.
+The second role, `build`, uses some of the most popular Ansible modules to create a virtualenv, install the code, and populate the database.
 The `file` module has a lot of options, and can be used for various different purposes, such as removing a file, linking two